yaelFriedmann/chegg-assignment/README.md

 ## Project description:
 Read .dat file with URLs, and retrieve from each URL the questions in the file

-## (Table of Contents)
-Optionally, include a table of contents to allow other people to quickly navigate especially long or detailed READMEs.

 ## Getting Started
 ### Prerequisites
 You need to install Docker in your machine